ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

       * gcc v9+, ifort v18+, and clang v9+ (macOS, native Apple clang or LLVM clang) have been tested

-   * Lmod

       ..
          COMMENT: Should it be C AND C++???
+         COMMENT: Have all of these versions been tested...?
          COMMENT: Do we need curl and wget for MRW?

-      COMMENT: Have all of these versions been tested...?
+   * Lmod

-The following software is also required to run the MRW Application, but :term:`spack-stack` (which contains the software libraries necessary for building and running the MRW App) can be configured to build these requirements:
+The following software is also required to run the MRW Application, but :term:`HPC-Stack` (which contains the software libraries necessary for building and running the MRW App) can be configured to build these requirements:

    * :term:`MPI` (MPICH, OpenMPI, or other implementation)